yqwang01/yqwang01.github.io/_publications/SegmentTransformer.md

 ---
-title: ".
-A Brain Age Estimation Network based on QSM using the Segment Transformer"
+title: "A Brain Age Estimation Network based on QSM using the Segment Transformer"
 collection: publications
 permalink: /publication/SegmentTransformer
 excerpt: 'This paper has been accepted by ISMRM 2023.
 It will be available soon.'